charmedsatyr-401-advanced-javascript/lab-06/README.md

 `http delete :3000/categories/ID`

+It may be necessary to GET an object from the database to ascertain its `_id`.

 #### Running the app
 * `json-server --watch data/db.json --id=_id`
 * Ensure `json-server` is running on port 3000.